FAForever/website/src/backend/templates/views/markdown/rules.md

 * **Personal accountability** — Each user is accountable for their own actions.
 * **Independent penalties** — Penalties are determined individually for each user involved in rule violations.
-* **Revenge** — Taking revenge against another user, like griefing them back or responding to verbal abuse with more abuse, is not allowed and will lead to penalties for all parties involved.
+* **No revenge** — Taking revenge against another user, like griefing them back or responding to verbal abuse with more abuse, is not allowed and will lead to penalties for all parties involved.
 We encourage you to keep playing as best as you can, and to report the player after the game.
 If the player’s behavior makes it impossible to continue, you can leave the game and report the issue instead.

 ## **Section 2: In-Game conduct**